revsys/django-health-check/README.rst

 Using `django.settings` you may exert more fine-grained control over the behavior of `django-health-check`.

 .. list-table:: Additional Settings
-   :widths 25 10 10 55
+   :widths: 25 10 10 55
-   :header-rows 1
+   :header-rows: 1

-   * - Variable Name
+   * - Name
      - Type
      - Default
      - Description
    * - `HEALTHCHECK_CELERY_TIMEOUT`
      - Number
      - 3
      - Base timeout, in seconds, for a celery task to complete.
-Depricated in favor of `HEALTHCHECK_CELERY_RESULT_TIMEOUT`
+Depricated.
    * - `HEALTHCHECK_CELERY_QUEUE_TIMEOUT`
      - Number
      - `HEALTHCHECK_CELERY_TIMEOUT` (3)